RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/01-GEN.md

 <sup>25</sup> And they sat down to eat bread: and they lifted up their eyes and looked, and, behold, a company of Ishmeelites came from Gilead with their camels bearing spicery and balm and myrrh, going to carry [it] down to Egypt.
 <sup>26</sup> And Judah said unto his brethren, What profit [is it] if we slay our brother, and conceal his blood?
 <sup>27</sup> Come, and let us sell him to the Ishmeelites, and let not our hand be upon him; for he [is] our brother [and] our flesh.
 And his brethren were content.
-<sup>28</sup> Then there passed by Midianites merchantmen ; and they drew and lifted up Joseph out of the pit, and sold Joseph to the Ishmeelites for twenty [pieces] of silver: and they brought Joseph into Egypt.
+<sup>28</sup> Then there passed by Midianites merchantmen; and they drew and lifted up Joseph out of the pit, and sold Joseph to the Ishmeelites for twenty [pieces] of silver: and they brought Joseph into Egypt.
 <sup>29</sup> And Reuben returned unto the pit; and, behold, Joseph [was] not in the pit; and he rent his clothes.
 <sup>30</sup> And he returned unto his brethren, and said, The child [is] not; and I, whither shall I go?
 <sup>31</sup> And they took Joseph’s coat, and killed a kid of the goats, and dipped the coat in the blood;